Morning Star (British newspaper): Contributors and staff

 In the first years of the twenty-first century, the paper has carried contributions from Uri Avnery, John Pilger, Green activist Derek Wall, ex-Mayor of London Ken Livingstone, Labour Members of Parliament (MPs) Jeremy Corbyn and John McDonnell, Green MP Caroline Lucas, former MP George Galloway (Respect), the cartoonist Martin Rowson, and many trade union general secretaries.
 Features are contributed by writers from a range of socialist, social democratic, green and religious perspectives.
 Despite this, according to then editor John Haylett in 2005: "things that happened in the Soviet Union 70 years ago are still being used as a stick to beat the Morning Star."

 On 1 January 2009, Bill Benfield took over as editor of the Morning Star.
 John Haylett, who had been editor since 1995, took up the post of political editor.
-Benfield had previously been deputy editor and head of production, but suffered from ill health.
+Benfield had previously been deputy editor and head of production, but experienced ill health.

 In May 2012, Richard Bagley became editor of the Morning Star, having already worked at the paper in various positions since 2001.
 In July 2014, he stepped down as editor, with Ben Chacko becoming acting editor, a position in which Chacko was confirmed in May 2015.
 The newspaper "is the most precious and only voice we have in the daily media", said (then backbencher Labour MP) Jeremy Corbyn at the time of Chacko's formal appointment in May 2015.
 "I look forward to working with Ben in promoting socialism and progress".